Vascular Surgeon Jobs in USA with Visa Sponsorship

 What visa options work best for vascular surgeons?

 H-1B is most common for employed positions, while O-1 works for surgeons with extraordinary achievements like significant research or leadership roles.
 EB-2 NIW offers a direct path to permanent residency for surgeons working in underserved areas or conducting important medical research.
-J-1 waiver programs provide another permanent residency route.
+J-1 visa waiver programs provide another permanent residency route.

 Do I need a specific medical degree for surgeon visa sponsorship?